prolice/swffgUI-cc/README.md

 * [https://github.com/prolice/swffgUI-cc/blob/swffgUI-cc/wiki/module-settings.md](https://github.com/prolice/swffgUI-cc/blob/swffgUI-cc/wiki/module-settings.md)

 ### Description
-swffgUI-cc for FoundryVTT - A full UI for starwarsffg, new button, windows style and all stuff integrated Every images, buttons and all stuff are covered by licence Creative Common CC BY 2.0 [https://creativecommons.org/licenses/by/2.0/?ref=ccsearch&atype=rich](https://creativecommons.org/licenses/by/2.0/?ref=ccsearch&atype=rich)
+swffgUI-cc for FoundryVTT - A full UI for starwarsffg, new button, windows style and all stuff integrated!

 May the the Interface be with you !

 **<BRAND NEW> Edge of Empire overview:**